“Happiness is not a matter of intensity but of balance and order and rhythm and harmony.” – Thomas Merton

 When we are defining those areas of importance we create the awareness of what matters to us and make a huge step towards balance.
 My areas of importance look like this:

-- Social including Family, Spouse or Boy/Girl-Friend, Friends and all other Relationships with other people
+Social including Family, Girl- or Boy-Friend, Friends and all other Relationships with other people

 There may be other things for you, for instance Emotion or Contribution could be an own area of importance, or you want to divide Social into Family and other Relationships like Friends and Co-Workers.
 However, the whole point is not to create so many areas that you lose your wider perspective again.